• Skip to primary navigation

 Even if you're not hosting dinner, they'd make a great thank-you or hostess gift.
 And because they're small, they're a faster finish, even if you're starting at the last minute.

-Plus, it’s kind of fun to have an excuse to pull out your favorite fabrics or to try a new color combination on a small project, if you ask me.
+Plus, if you ask me, it's fun to have an excuse to pull out your favorite fabrics or to try a new color combination on a small project.
+Quick finishes are great wins.

 Here are a few of my favorite Fall Table Runner Tutorials and Patterns